Setting up Tidewave MCP

 Tidewave Web features

 Tidewave MCP includes only a subset of Tidewave's features.
-In-browser agents, point-and-click prompting, and contextual browser testing are all parts of Tidewave Web, and are available under the /tidewave route of your application.
+In-browser agents, point-and-click prompting, Figma integration, and more are all parts of Tidewave Web.
+Furthermore, if you are using Tidewave Web, you don't need to configure the Tidewave MCP.
+That's done automatically for you.

 Editor/agent instructions